mahdikazemi96/RegisterationForm/README.md

 and finally inject this mthod in *Api* layer as we did in previous steps.

 > Now it's time to declare our senarios and then implement the suitable methods in *BL* layer.
+1- we have a grid in our application that shows every data of person, so we need a mehod that return all persons data and for each person also show the all personalities for that person.

 ## Contact